Hello from Nuuk, capital of Greenland

 In 2010, I was having a gap year in Japan spending a working holiday.
 In Korea, it is very common to have a gap year while taking a bachelor’s degree.
 After working holiday, I wanted to go somewhere, however, I had no idea where to go.
 So I just spread the world map and started to look through countries.
 While reading the world map, I found a big icy island on the top of the map.
 It was written ‘Greenland’ but it was white.

 Even in world geography class in my high school, we did not learn about Greenland properly.
 In addition, Greenland is very often omitted from the world map.
 It is a very shame that in Asia, we often ignore the largest island in the world.
 Yeap, I know how it could have happened.

 I was so curious about this land so I started to search this big white island on the internet by myself and I found various images of Greenland.
 Most of the pictures included colorful houses with icebergs background.
 It was so fascinating and attractive.
 Right after that, I just really wanted to see them in person.
 I just couldn’t wait to meet them!

 So I just left Greenland.

 After that, I went back to Korea and I got a job however it was not related to Greenland at all.
 I couldn’t forget about Greenland.
-So I decided to leave to Greenland.
+So I decided to leave for Greenland.
 It was 2015.
 Since then, I have been staying in Nuuk, Greenland.
-Currently I am taking my 2nd master’s degree in West Nordic Studies at the Social Science Department, Ilisimatusarfik (University of Greenland).
+Currently, I am taking my 2nd master’s degree in West Nordic Studies at the Social Science Department, Ilisimatusarfik (University of Greenland).

 What images do you have about Greenland?

-Let me tell you my adventure in Greenland from now on 😉
+Let me tell you about my adventure in Greenland from now on 😉

 You will never hear this but only here 😉